 In return, Otto promised to recognize only John as the pope.
 On January 31, 962, the two agreed that from then on popes would pledge themselves to the emperor.
 Nonetheless, Otto pleaded with John to reform his wicked ways.

 No sooner had Otto left Rome on February 14, 962, that John was sorry he had given up some of the pope’s authority to Otto.
 He didn’t heed Otto’s advice to give up his worldly and sensual lifestyle and began to fear the power that he himself had given the new emperor.
 He sent envoys to the Byzantine Empire, hoping for an alliance against Otto should that relationship sour.
 Nevertheless, it soured when John’s ambassadors were captured by Otto, who immediately learned of the deceitful pope’s plans.

 Otto, who had only recently sworn to defend and protect Rome, besieged the city.
-Pope John XII appeared in an armour, leading troops to defend the city, driving Otto’s army back across the Tiber River.
+Pope John XII appeared in armour, leading troops to defend the city, and driving Otto’s army back across the Tiber River.
 But he quickly realized he was outmatched and, with the papal treasury, he fled.